saleem8054/clickjack/README.md

 # Clickjacking Tester

-A python script designed to check if the website is vulnerable of clickjacking and saves the result into .txt file.
+A python script designed to check if the website is vulnerable of clickjacking and saves the result into Vulnerable.txt file.

 ### Usage